hashicorp/terraform-provider-azurerm/website/docs/r/subnet.html.markdown

 * `address_prefixes` - (Required) The address prefixes to use for the subnet.

--> **NOTE:** The feature of `AllowMultipleAddressPrefixesOnSubnet` is not available for public as of now, so `address_prefixes` only supports setting one address prefix.
+-> **NOTE:** Currently only a single address prefix can be set as the [Multiple Subnet Address Prefixes Feature](https://github.com/Azure/azure-cli/issues/18194#issuecomment-880484269) is not yet in public preview or general availability.

 ---